MLAS Logo

 • Degenerative pain

-• Cauda Equina pain
+• Cauda Equina Syndrome (CES)

-• Pain relating to Industrial Disease
+• Pain relating to industrial disease:

-• Vibration white finger
+– Vibration white finger

-• Raynauds
+– Raynauds

-• Nerve block injections
+• Nerve blocking injections

-• Spinal cord stimulator
+• Spinal cord stimulator (SCS)

 • Musculoskeletal pain